anirudha-bs/Distributed_storage_ipfs/README.md

 # Distributed_storage_ipfs
-A secure way of adding files and retriving them from the IPFS network.
+A secure way of adding files, managing blockchain and retriving them from the IPFS network.
-This application also supports one to add newly generated blocks of data using the inbuilt blockchain simulator to add the longest chain to the IPFS network

 To use file storage application-
 ```